skip to content

 ""

-This information is general and should not be relied upon as a substitute for legal advice.
+This information is general and not a substitute for legal advice.
 The Legal Services Commission provides free advice for most legal problems.
-Contact the Legal Helpline on 1300 366 424 or visit www.lsc.sa.gov.au or www.lawhandbook.sa.gov.au
+Call the Legal Helpline on 1300 366 424 or visit www.lsc.sa.gov.au or www.lawhandbook.sa.gov.au.

-Abuse and threats by phone and via the internet are becoming more common, particularly in the context of domestic violence.
-Online abuse can include threats to upload or distribute intimate or sexual photos or videos to social media networks or internet sites without consent.
+Abuse, including domestic violence and coercive control, can occur by phone and via the internet.
+Online abuse can include threats to upload or share intimate or sexual photos or videos to social media networks or internet sites without consent.
 This is image-based abuse.

-This fact sheet gives a brief overview of some legal options for prevention and protection.
-For some, one avenue will be sufficient.
-In other cases, a combination of different approaches may be needed.
-The key is for you to identify your needs and priorities and access the right support services as quickly as possible.
+This fact sheet explains some legal options to prevent abuse and protect yourself.
+You may only need one, or may wish to try a combination of different approaches.
+The key is to identify your needs and priorities and access the right support services as quickly as possible.

-Call our Legal Helpline on 1300 366 424 for free legal advice or referral to one of our domestic violence services.
+Call our Legal Helpline on 1300 366 424 during business hours for free legal advice or referral to one of our domestic violence services.

 Apply for an intervention order